smacpher/aipy/README.md

-# Minimax AI wrapper
+# aipy -- Python artificial intelligence wrapper

 ## Purpose
-- The purpose of this package is to provide an easy and black-box API for creating minimax game AIs.
+- The purpose of this package is to provide an easy and black-box API for creating game AIs.

 ## Background
+- The Minimax Algorithm
     - The minimax algorithm is a decision rule used in game AIs for computing the best possible move a player can take.
     - It is necessary to know 1) how to come up with a list of possible moves given the current game state and 2) how to calculate a heuristic for any given game state.